National EdD Wales 2026 Application Information

 Self-Funding

-Yes, the programme includes a compulsory on-campus EdD Summer School, which will take place on July 11th and 12th, 2025, at Cardiff Metropolitan University.
+Yes, the programme includes a compulsory on-campus Nat EdD Summer School, which will take place in July 2026, at Cardiff Metropolitan University.
+Applicants will need to evidence support from their Headteacher/line manager prior to application.

 For further questions, you can contact nationalmaeducation@cardiffmet.ac.uk.